 2. When did you graduate?

 Asking when someone left university could be a tricky one, as it’s almost as good as asking their age.
 Rather than run the risk of being accused of age discrimination, try to find a slightly more tactful way of asking about their degree and subsequent experience.
-You might try asking about what and where they studied and hope they raise their graduation year of their own accord.
+You might try asking about what and where they studied and hope they raise the graduation year of their own accord.
 Failing that, asking about where they see their career going or what they are looking for in a new job can get them to open up and talk about past achievements.

 3. Where do you live?

-Commuting can really take it out of you, so most recruiters want to know their candidate isn’t going to be making a gruelling hundred-mile round trip to get to and from work each day.
+Commuting can really take it out of you, so most recruiters want to know their candidate isn’t going to be making a grueling hundred-mile round trip to get to and from work each day.
 Asking where someone lives could, however, be misconstrued as prying or finding grounds for discrimination.
 You might try highlighting any commuting benefits your company offers, such as travel discounts or car sharing schemes.
 Alternatively, try asking if they are happy with the location of the office and give them a chance to talk about how close or far it is from home.

 4. How many sick days did you take in your last job?